 Q: Are cervical cancer vaccines approved by the FDA?

 Cervical cancer vaccines are vaccines against the HPV virus sub-types that are associated with development of cervical dysplasia and cancers.
-The vaccine Gardasil® is FDA approved and is given as a series of three injections over six months, and ideally should be given to women prior to potential exposure to HPV; for example, before starting to have sexual intercourse.
-So it is currently recommended for young girls ages 9 to 11.
+The vaccine Guardasil® is FDA-approved and is given as a series of three injections over six months, and ideally should be given to women prior to potential exposure to HPV, for example, before starting to have sexual intercourse.
+So it is currently recommended for young girls ages 9-11.
 However, it is FDA approved through age 26, and we are therefore doing "catch up" vaccines for young women to get them vaccinated.

 Q: Who should receive the vaccine?

 At this point the American Cancer Society recommends that the vaccine be given to girls age 11-12 and as early as age 9, at the discretion of a pediatrician.
 Older women up to age 26 should be counseled on receiving vaccination and are eligible to have catch-up vaccination.
 It is unclear if women older than 26 benefit from the vaccine.
 There is another vaccine awaiting FDA approval that will have a higher age cut-off.

 Q: What is the age cut-off for receiving the vaccine?

 At this point, the cut-off for receiving the vaccine is 26.
 Insurance will not cover the cost of the vaccine if you are older than 26.